The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 - Keep the maximum number of emails to 50/day

-- Monitor your sender reputation to verify that the email warm up is increasing your sender reputation
+- Monitor your sender reputation to verify that the email warm-up is increasing your sender reputation

 3. Can I manually warm up my email accounts?

-Yes, you can manually warm up email accounts by engaging with other email accounts that enjoy a high sender reputation.
-However, in my experience, manual email warm up can be a very tedious process.
-The easier approach that has always worked for me is to automate the entire process through an email warm up tool.
-While it requires some initial investment, it guarantees results and takes guesswork out of the process!
+However, in my experience, manual email warm-up can be a very tedious process.
+The easier approach that has always worked for me is to automate the entire process through an email warm-up tool.

-4. Is using an email warm up platform the only way to avoid warm up mistakes?
+4. Is using an email warm-up platform the only way to avoid warm-up mistakes?

-In my opinion, yes: using an email warm up platform is the only way to (for sure) avoid all the warm up mistakes.
-That’s because the warm up tool sticks to very precise instructions that you provide: it’ll send a set number of emails, receive replies, and boost your sender reputation within weeks!
+That’s because the warm-up tool sticks to very precise instructions that you provide: it’ll send a set number of emails, receive replies, and boost your sender reputation within weeks!